 Anything else that can cost you a fortune to fix?

 The car trim is what many neglect, which, unfortunately, can add up a great deal to the restoration fund.
 You need to inspect whether all parts match the vehicle’s year and model.
 And to know that for sure, you need to do pre-buying research on the particular car.
 Since you will be spending your savings on this beauty, you better make sure you get an authentic one.
-Some parts that would be expensive to replace if missing include the steering wheel, certain instrument panels and gauges, even factory-original radios.
-The degree of rarity of parts varies with each model, so if there is one thing you can do to get as close as possible to the best results, that’s to do your homework in advance!
+Some parts that would be expensive to replace if missing, include the steering wheel, certain instrument panels and gauges, even factory-original radios.
+The degree of rarity of parts varies with each model.
+So in order to get as close as possible to the best results, you should do your homework in advance!

 Remember that every classic has potential, but the extent of it is defined only by you.
 The amount you are willing to dedicate to this project is a factor, yes, but all good things come with a price.
 Make sure you know where you stand and how much the particular year and model means to you.

 It is the mindset that drives projects like these.
-If you had been piling up on a stack of dollar bills patiently until you were able to get the old classic you’ve always wanted, then now is your time to shine.
-If you are not so financially prepared but still want to invest in this hobby, maybe you should look at models that are easier and cheaper to fix up.
+If you had been piling up on a stack of dollar bills patiently so far, then now is your time to shine.
+On the other hand, if you are not so financially prepared.
+Yet, but still want to invest in this hobby, then maybe you should look at models that are easier and cheaper to fix up.

 You may not be the shining star at the party, but you will know that you are shining with all that you’ve got.
 And that is not bad at all.
 Now get ready for shipping your classic car from wherever you need to buy it.
 You can contact our Corsia Logistics experts and ask for a free quote now.
 Good luck and have fun restoring it!